vaibhavsagar/website/drafts/functional-devops.md

 ## Packaging

-Suppose we are in ops, and have been given a small Haskell app to get up and
+Suppose we have been given a small Haskell app to get up and running:
-running:

 *Main.hs*
 ```haskell